adamk72/consulting_website/src/pages/resume.md

 Feb 2003 - Dec 2005 @ _San Diego, CA_

-- Tired of moving targets, established a coding and design standard in liaison with PM, UX, and UI design groups, allowing us to create brand-consistent and well-vetted UIs and reduce the time to market.
+- Established a coding and design standard in collaboration with PM, UX, and UI design groups, allowing us to create brand consistency, and well-vetted UIs, and reduce the time to market.
-- Meanwhile, reduced raw build times on our C/C++ code base from four hours to under half an hour through code refactoring and dependency corrections, saving tens of thousands of dollars every quarter and almost eliminating the [XKCD 303](https://xkcd.com/303/) effect between developers.
+- Optimized C/C++ code base build times from four hours to under 30 minutes through code refactoring and dependency corrections, resulting in significant cost savings and eliminating any [XKCD 303](https://xkcd.com/303/) effect.
-- Evolved personal practices for finding and hiring excellent talent while part of the committee to hire over one hundred new developers in only a few months.
+- Evolved personal and organizational strategies for recruiting excellent talent as part of the committee to hire over one hundred new developers in only a few months.

 ### Software Engineer & Project Manager